-Exploring Health through the lens of power, we will continue to build our knowledge in relation to The Zones of Regulation.
-This learning supports students to understand and talk about their feelings, look at perspectives and develop strategies which support them to move through the zones so that they can self regulate with increasing independence.
+Exploring Health through the lens of patterns, we will continue to build our knowledge in relation to The Zones of Regulation.
+This learning supports students to understand and talk about their feelings, look at different perspectives and develop strategies which support them to move through the zones so that they can self regulate with increasing independence.
+We will also be relating our learning to Sir Mason Durie's Te Whare Ta Pa Wha, a holistic model of well-being.
+This will all be further developed during our Discovery time which allows the students to experience a range of activities across the Curriculum.